THaGKI9/loudly/README.md

 # loudly
 Loudly offers you a platform for your audience to discuss.
-It's convenient to integrate with your blog, such as Ghost.
+It's convenient to integrate with your site.